 - Surgery - Although most surgery is still done with humans, it is becoming more practical and accessible for computer robot-assisted surgery.
 After being programmed, these robots can make surgery more accurate, faster, and less prone to human errors.

-- Cars - Most may not realize it, but all modern cars today have dozens of computers that help control and manage the vehicle.
+- Cars - Most may not realize it, but all modern cars today have multiple computers that help control and manage the vehicle.

 - Traffic lights - The traffic lights that help control traffic are all run by computers.

 - GPS - Cars that include a GPS mapping system have computers for display and calculating routes.

 - Airplanes - The airplanes that help transport millions of people and goods every year are filled with computers that help control the plane.

 - Public transportation - Train, bus, subway, and all forms of public transportation are highly dependent on computers to manage traffic flow, monitor operation, and handle payments.

 - Self-driving cars - Although relatively new, self-driving cars are becoming increasingly popular and rely on a computer to make all decisions on how to drive.

 Computers also play a significant role in video and audio.
 Below are examples of how computers are used in the film and audio industry.

 - Editing - Once a movie, video, song, or audio track is created a computer can edit that media instead of having to manually make cuts to the film or audio track.